awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

    Do the following:

-   1. \(Optional\) Create a file that contains the AWS IoT policy document that Greengrass core devices require\.
+   1. Create a file that contains the AWS IoT policy document that Greengrass core devices require\.

       ```
       nano greengrass-v2-iot-policy.json